 The punishment for vehicular homicide by intoxication is a Class B felony that comes with a prison sentence between three and 10 years as well as a license revocation for the same range of time upon release.
 In addition, the family of the person killed as a result of the drunk driving can file a civil lawsuit for wrongful death damages.

 Tennessee Vehicular Assault

 Vehicular assault is defined in Tenn.
 Code Ann. § 39-13-106 as a person who “as the proximate result of the person’s intoxication . . . recklessly causes serious bodily injury to another person by the operation of a motor vehicle.”

 The penalty for vehicular assault is a Class D felony that comes with a prison sentence between two and 12 years.
 In addition, the driver’s license is revoked between one and five years, depending on the number of prior offenses.
 There are also fines, court costs, and a potential civil lawsuit filed by anyone who was injured as a result of the vehicular assault for their personal injuries.

-Call a Nashville Attorney Today
+Call a Nashville Lawyer Today

 Becoming the victim of a personal injury accident is bad enough, but when you are injured by a drunk driver the issues can be even more complicated.
-If you or someone that you know has been injured or killed by a drunk driver in the Nashville area, let the experienced attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured or killed by a drunk driver in the Nashville area, let the experienced lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and private review of your claims.